|Semester and Year||SP 2013|

 Previous coursework in acting and/or Shakespeare strongly recommended.

-In this course we will continue to build on the basic foundation of Shakespearean text analysis for actors through in-depth scene study of one or two of the histories.
-Students will work on a variety of scenes and consider the particular challenges of preparing and staging 2-person, 3-person as well and large crowd scenes in addition to monologues.
-Since we will be focusing on one or two works, we will also consider the works in their historical context as well as how they might inform the present.
-The course will culminate in a workshop presentation of scenes from the play(s).
+In this course we continue to build on the basic foundation of Shakespearean text analysis for actors through in-depth scene study of Hamlet .
+Students work on a variety of scenes and consider the particular challenges of preparing and staging 2-person, 3-person as well and large crowd scenes in addition to monologues.
+We also consider the play in its historical context as well as how contemporary productions and film adaptations interpret the play.
+The course culminates in a workshop presentation of scenes from the play(s).
 This course is intended for students with a prior background in acting and Shakespeare.
 It assumes a basic knowledge of Shakespearean text analysis from an actor’s point of view (an understanding of how rhythm, scansion, punctuation, operative words, etc. inform the possibilities of meaning).
-Readings include Shakespeare, Richard II, Henry IV Part.
-1 & 2, and Henry V ; and Cecily Berry, Other: The Actor and the Text.
+Readings and classroom work also include selections from the play's source material as well as critical essays.

 Arts Workshops (ARTS-UG)